Click the 'Play' button to read out loud this webpage content

-The English first came to India in early 17th century, ostensibly for doing business.
-Slowly, their firm, the East India Company started acquiring military power, and began fighting with the Indian kings and conquering their lands, one after the other.
-Soon our entire country came under the total control of the British rulers.
+The English first came to India in the early 17th century, ostensibly for doing business.
+Slowly, their firm, the East India Company started acquiring military power and began fighting with the Indian Kings and conquering their lands, one after the other.
+Soon our entire country came under the control of the British rulers.
 Without right or freedom, our people became slaves in our own country.
-But they started rising against the oppressive foreign rule.
+However, they started rising against the oppressive foreign rule.
 Mahatma Gandhi led a non-violent civil disobedience movement against the British reign.

 At last, the English were forced to grant freedom to India.
 But along with this, the country got divided on communal lines as India and Pakistan, which resulted in terrible bloodshed.
 However, with independence came democracy, where people started ruling themselves.
 This led to the country’s progress in many fields and the all-round betterment of its citizens.

 Grand celebrations mark the Republic Day.
 The main event takes place in the capital New Delhi, where the spectacular Republic Day parade is held in Rajpath, in which the military might of India, and also its rich and diverse cultural heritage are generously displayed.
 Here, the President of India, who is also the Commander-in-Chief of the armed forces of India, hoists the national flag and takes the salute.
 The Prime Minister, cabinet ministers, senior army and government officials, foreign dignitaries and a large number of common people, also attend the spectacle.
 Similar parades and celebrations are also held in all the state capitals, where the Governors hoist the national flag and take the salute.
 Flag hoisting ceremonies are done in many government, public and private offices.
 Cultural events are organized in many places, where patriotic songs are sung, competitions are held, and sweets are distributed.